hsbadr/HiClimR/README.md

 ## Installation

-There are many ways to install an R package from precombiled binareies or source code.
+There are many ways to install an R package from precompiled binaries or source code.
 For more details, you may search for how to install an R package, but here are the most convenient ways to install [**`HiClimR`**](https://cran.r-project.org/package=HiClimR):

 #### From CRAN